markusos/mCSV/README.md

 Example
 ----

+Get the value of the column with the header 'name' from row 5 in the file input.csv'

 ```
 CSVParser csvParser = new CSVParser();
-csvParser.parse(new File("input.csv"));
-CSVData data = csvParser.getData();
+CSVData data = csvParser.parse(new File("input.csv"));

-// Get the value of the column with the header 'name' from row 5 in the file input.csv'
 String value = data.get(5).get("name");

 ```